fatihsevimtr/blueskytask1/README.md

 # Create a new PHP project using composer (no use of any existing frameworks like Laravel)
->Add the Doctrine DBAL package
+>-1.
+Add the Doctrine DBAL package